eanylin/openshift-lab/agent-based-install/disconnected-install-on-kvm-host/README.md

 - Go to the following [link](https://console.redhat.com/openshift/downloads#tool-mirror-registry) and download the latest version of the mirror registry
 - Install the mirror registry for Red Hat OpenShift
 ```
-$ ./mirror-registry install --quayHostname helper.eanylin.com --quayRoot /root/quay
+$ ./mirror-registry install --quayHostname bastion.eanylin.com --quayRoot /root/quay
 ```

-- Use the user name and password generated during installation to log into the registry by running the following command:
+- Use the user name and password generated during the installation to log into the registry by running the following command:
 ```
-$ podman login -u init -p <password> https://helper.eanylin.com:8443 --tls-verify=false
+$ podman login -u init -p <password> https://bastion.eanylin.com:8443 --tls-verify=false
 ```

-- Take care of the self-signed certs of the Helper Node
+- Take care of the self-signed certs of the Bastion VM
 ```
 $ cd /root/quay/
 $ ls